Facts About Confused Flour Beetles

 Confused flour beetles are found all over the world and is very common throughout the United States.
 These are found in starchy materials like flour.
 It has a very similar cousin, the red flour beetle, that is is similar in action and appearance.
 It is possible that the confused flour beetle got its name from being mistaken for the red flour beetle.
 The confused flour beetle is a common pest in northern United States, whereas the red flour beetle is seen in warmer areas in the southern part of the country.

-Flour Beetle Bites
+Confused Flour Beetle Diet

 Confused flour beetles will not bite or sting humans, but they will munch away on dried grains, nuts, dried fruits, spices and chocolate.
 These pests do not cause structural damage and researchers believe that they do not spread disease.

-Flour Beetle Infestation
+Confused Flour Beetle Infestations

 Females will lay roughly 450 small, clear, white eggs.
 These eggs are covered in a sticky substance that allows them to stick to whatever surface they are laid on.
 Larvae are small, brownish worms that appear after 5 to 12 days.
 They will mature within 1 to 4 months.
 They will then undergo the pupae stage in which they emerge into adults after undergoing metamorphosis.
 This entire process will take, on average, about six weeks.